inveniosoftware/docs-invenio-rdm/docs/extensions/custom.md

 # Extensions

-If you need to add custom functionalaty to your RDM instance you need to develop your own module.
-You can start it by using the [cookiecutter-invenio-module](https://github.com/inveniosoftware/cookiecutter-invenio-module) template.
-It will get you started in no time.
+If you want to add custom functionality to your RDM instance, you need to develop your own module.
+You can start in no time by using the [cookiecutter-invenio-module](https://github.com/inveniosoftware/cookiecutter-invenio-module) template.

 ## Create your module
-Lets assume you have already done so:
+Let's run the cookiecutter:

 ``` console
 $ cookiecutter https://github.com/inveniosoftware/cookiecutter-invenio-module